Bachelor's degree inform. The language of instruction is Czech.

 The study program has the following aims: familiarization and mastery of the methods of assistance in of social work as well as its traditions and its philosophical backgrounds, as well as the organizational and legal framework, in which social workers perform their duties.
 It is important to give the students the knowledge and the skills to enable them to recognize and discuss the ethical questions related to assisting people with difficulties in relationships with other people or organizations.

 Part of the bachelor study is the completion of a compulsory professional social work internship.
 The aims of the student internship include: (a) enabling students to try out the methods they became acquainted with during their theoretical studies; (b) enabling students to confront their theoretical ideas about social work with its practical manifestation in the course of their study; (c) providing students with experiences regarding the social relationships and ways of working typical of aid organizations, and encouraging students to reflect on such experiences. (d) stimulating the process of identification of students with social work as a profession.
 The student must complete 416 hours of the internship and 78 hours of supervisory seminars.
-Students may enroll for the elective “Excursions to organizations” in the second semester; they can receive 3 ETCS for this.
-The actual performance of the internship begins in the third semester of study and is organized into three consecutive required subjects; students earn 15 ECTS for them.
-The Department of Social Policy and Social Work will secure internships for students at professional workplaces, where "internship instructors" operate, via its Centre of Practical and Evaluation Studies (CEPRES, see www.cepres-muni.cz).
-The department will provide training for internship instructors, which focuses on defining the role of internship instructor, on theories and methods of social work, and on the supervision of social work students.
+The actual performance of the internship begins in the third semester of study and is organized into three consecutive required subjects; students earn at least 13 ECTS for them.
+The Department of Social Policy and Social Work recommends internships at well-established workplaces.
+The department will provide supervision that focuses on the professional aspects of social work.

 Specific conditions regarding completion of the study of social work may change.
 This may depend for example of applicant demand, the development of cooperative efforts with partners at foreign universities or on other developments regarding student internships due to the wide spectrum of organizations with whom we cooperate.
 Additional specifications of study conditions for social work can be found on the department's website at http://spsp.fss.muni.cz/.